 We start the first secondary school in the history of each community.

-E2E Hubs are secondary schools started and operated by E2E in communities where there was previously no access.
-Students who are admitted into E2E Hubs are awarded financial aid packages.
-In return for their scholarships, students participate in community service year-round.
-All students enrolled receive our core leadership training program and access to other resources such as the youth innovation center.
+E2E Academies are alternative secondary schools started and operated by E2E in communities where there was previously no access.
+Students who are admitted into our academies are awarded financial aid packages.
+In return for their scholarships, students complete leadership training and lead community projects.

-When students graduate from 9th grade, they apply for an E2E scholarship to cover their travel costs to attend high school in the nearby town.
-Students who excel are given opportunities for paid internships with E2E to serve as teaching assistants in their communities or traveling leadership trainers.
-We also link students to internships through our corporate and NGO partners.
+When students complete 9th grade, they apply for an E2E scholarship to cover their travel costs to attend high school in the nearby town.
+Students who excel are given opportunities for paid internships with E2E to serve as teaching assistants in their communities or as Peer Trainers replicating E2E’s leadership program.
 At this stage, students receive guidance counseling to prepare them for life after high school.

 Where we work

 We work in rural areas across Honduras covering the Departments of Francisco Morazan, Comayagua, Choluteca and El Paraiso.

 of E2E schools located in coffee producing communities